study-camp/2018/PITCHME.md

 ### [Win customers <br/> with mobile sites](https://academy.exceedlms.com/student/path/2967#)

   * What is a mobile website?
-  * How does user benefit?
+  * How does the user benefit?
-  * How does owner benefit?
+  * How does the owner benefit?
-  * What impacts conversions?
+  * What impacts user conversions?

 <!-- Speaker Notes -->
 Note: